All Episodes

 We've always gotten along.

-I uh uh your political views drive me insane.
+Your political views drive me insane.

 Same.

-I mean yours drive me insane, not mine.
+I mean, yours drive me insane, not mine.

-Mine, I I rather like mine.
+Mine, I rather like mine.

 We've had some verbal knockdown drag out, but it was never personal.